MarcelBolten/php-cairo/README.md

 coverage.sh
 ```

-This will run the all tests and create an html report.
+This will run all tests and create an html report.

 Examples
 ====